Friends of CASA

 Meet the Friends of CASA Board

-Krista Pruitt, Vice Chair
+Krista Pruitt, Board Chair

 Krista is a long time Friend of CASA.
 Krista and her husband moved to Hancock County in 2016.
 She previously spent 7 years in the non-profit social service and public health world before she decided to stay at home with her children.
 Krista holds a Bachelor’s degree from Ohio State University and is the mother of four children, all aged 7 and under!
 Krista volunteered with CASA/GAL of Hancock County for 2 years and then joined the board in 2018 when she was no longer able to volunteer.
 In her spare time, she enjoys reading and crocheting.